FarBeyondDriven/multi-openvpn-tinyproxy/README.md

         # vpn hosters won't allow you to run a vpn through a vpn lol
         /usr/sbin/route add $ifconfig_local gw $DEFGATEWAY

-        # connect the new network device with a dedicate routing table (must exist! see above!)
+        # connect the new network device with a dedicated routing table (must exist! see above!)
         /sbin/ip route add $ifconfig_local/32 dev $dev src $ifconfig_local table vpn$devnum

         # set a route in the global table that the vpn gateway is handled by the vpnX table